A3036 Implantable Light-Emitting Diode Manual

 When we cap an LED with epoxy, we make sure the surface is convex.
 We avoid loss by total internal reflection within the epoxy, and we direct the light more in the forward direction, which favors illumination of a surface directly in front of the ILED.
 But the epoxy dome is never uniform, so measuring the power emitted by the ILED after application of the epoxy dome is difficult.
 We assume the total power transmitted by the ILED is equal to the total power emitted by the LED die before we apply the dome.

-We measure the power emitted by fiber-coupled LEDs directly with our calibration stand.
-The fraction of LED power reaching the fiber tip depends upon the area of the fiber and the LED, and upon the numerical aperture of the fiber itself.
+In the case of fiber-coupled ILEDs, the fraction of the power emitted by the LED that reaches the fiber tip depends upon the area of the fiber and the area of the LED die, as well as the numerical aperture of the fiber itself.
 We make our light guides out of optical fiber with numerical aperture 0.86 (core index 1.72, cladding index 1.49).
 All light within ±60° of the fiber axis will be captured by the fiber and transported to the tip.
 For a typical LED, this ±60° accounts for 75% of the light emitted.
 A 450-μm diameter light guide, perfectly polished at the base, and perfectly positioned on a 480-μm square EZ500 LED will couple 51% of the emitted light to the fiber tip.
 The A3036IL-A450-8T uses a 450-μm fiber on a C460EZ500, and we obtain coupling efficiency of around 40%.

 Figure: Current and Power versus Voltage for an A3036IL-A450-8T Implantable LED.
 Blue C460EZ500 LED coupled to 450-μm, 8-mm fiber, power measured at the tapered tip of fiber.

-The A3036IL-A450-8T TF-ILED has forward voltage 2.73 V at current 10 mA.
+The Implantable Stimulator-Transponder (A3041B) boosts its battery voltage to a fixed 3.3 V or 5.0 V. It also provides a current limit we can apply to the stimulus.
+When equipped with 45 mm long leads, each will have resistance 28 Ω, making a total of 56 Ω. Suppose we turn up the stimulus current to its maximum value of 10 mA.
+To determine the actual LED current we need to know the approximate forward voltage drop of the LED at 10 mA.
+The A3036IL-A450-8T TF-LED has forward voltage 2.73 V at current 10 mA.
 The voltage drop across 56 Ω at 10 mA is 0.56 V. Thus 3.29 V is enough to drive 10 mA through the leads and LED.
 At this current, the tip of the fiber produces 5 mW.
-Thus the maximum optical power from the TF-ILED when driven by the A3041B is 5 mW.
+Thus the maximum optical power from the TF-LED when driven by the A3041B is 5 mW.

 Design